 One last thing to do, if you have limited disk space, is to clear your aptitude cache.
 All .deb packages you download are stored there enabling you to reinstall something without re-downloading it, but they're not essential so you can clear them out with:

 sudo aptitude clean

 And with that, my to-do list is pretty much exhausted.
 Here are a few screenshots, the first of Openbox's root menu with an applications menu added, and also Conky at the bottom of the screen:

-Here's the Synapse launcher in the foreground with Iceweasel and Audacious in the background:
+Here's a Synapse launcher in the foreground with Iceweasel and Audacious in the background: